-(iv) Receivables
+(iv) Trade and other receivables

-The fair value of receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
+The fair value of trade and other receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.

 (v) Derivatives

 The fair value of forward exchange contracts is based on their listed market price, if available.
 If a listed market price is not available, then fair value is estimated by discounting the difference between the contractual forward price and the current forward price for the residual maturity of the contract using a risk-free interest rate based on government bonds.